sjmulder/netwake/cli/README.md

     12:34:56:78:9a:bc sijmens-pc
     34:56:78:9a:bc:de sijmens-rpi

-Now you can use `netwake sijmens-pc`.
+Now you can use `netwake sijmens-pc`, or even `netwake sijmens-pc sijmens-rpi` to boot both at once.

 Problems?
 Missing features?
 Ideas?
 File an [issue](https://github.com/sjmulder/netwake/issues)!